jordaaash/jquery.kern/README.md

   </span>
 </h1>
 ```
-...so you can do pretty things like this...
+...so you can do cool things like this...

 ```css
 .draw-me {